The Lovers

 Description and Symbology

-The cars shows a man and woman in a beautiful paradise setting.
-Both characters appear as if they have just emerged from under covers or have removed most of their clothes, representing either honesty and openness or sensuality.
+The card depicts a man and a woman in a beautiful paradise setting.
+Both appear as if they have just emerged from sleep or shed their clothing, representing honesty, openness, and sensuality.

-The man holds a bow and there is a quiver of arrows to the man’s side and below the bow.
-These are the symbols of Eros, the God of love at first sight and carnal desires.
+The man holds a bow, with a quiver of arrows resting by his side.
+These are the symbols of Eros, the god of 'love at first sight' and carnal desire.

-The woman points upwards with one raised arm.
-On her raised finger we see a butterfly, an ancient symbol of the soul, and sharing the name of the woman; Psyche.
-She is the Goddess representing the personification of mind and soul.
+The woman points upward.
+On her raised finger rests a butterfly, an ancient symbol of the soul that shares her name: Psyche.
+She is the personification of the mind and spirit.

-Her story is often seen as the archetypal love story or fairy tale resulting in a happy ending after significant trials.
-It is also seen as an allegory for the relationship between the carnal body and the higher soul, or the journey of the soul towards the divine through many trials, and this journey is fueled by a search for a deep, spiritual love.
+Her story is the archetypal fairy tale, resulting in a happy ending only after significant trials.
+It is a profound allegory for the relationship between the carnal body and the higher soul.
+It represents the journey toward the divine, fueled by the search for deep, spiritual love.

 row icon image